Christian or disciple: is there a difference?

 ‘leaving the boat and their father behind’

-Jesus clarified this commitment to being his disciple in an exchange with Peter.
-Here, Jesus had just explained that he would suffer many things, and eventually be killed – shocked by this, Peter rebuked him.
-But Jesus responded saying Peter was ‘a hindrance to [him].
+Jesus clarified this commitment in an exchange with Peter.
+After explaining that he would suffer and be killed, Peter rebuked him.
+Jesus responded by saying Peter was ‘a hindrance to [him].
 For [he] was not setting [his] mind on the things of God but on the things of man.’
-(Matthew 16: 23, ESV).
+(Matthew 16:23, ESV).

 This is heavy stuff.
 Our soul is the very essence of our being.
-It is what determines our character and our overall outlook on life.
-Our soul longs for contentment, satisfaction, joy, peace, respect, security, justice and most of all love.
-These longings of our soul lead us to pursue whatever we think will satisfy them, be it a job, a certain image of ourself, a relationship, possessions, pleasures, etc. Jesus is saying none of these will ever satisfy your soul, in fact you will lose your soul if you depend on them to meet the longings of your heart.
+It is what determines our character and our outlook on life.
+Our soul longs for contentment, satisfaction, joy, peace, respect, security, justice, and most of all love.
+These longings often lead us to pursue whatever we think will satisfy them—a job, a certain image, a relationship, or possessions.
+Jesus is saying none of these will ever satisfy your soul; in fact, you will lose your soul if you depend on them.
 Jesus is saying: give your life to me, depend on me to give life to your soul.

-When Jesus called Simon, Andrew, James and John to follow him, he stated his purpose for them as, ‘I will make you fishers of men’.
+When Jesus called Simon, Andrew, James, and John, he stated his purpose for them: ‘I will make you fishers of men’.
 He announced his ministry as proclaiming and establishing the Kingdom of Heaven.
 Jesus was calling on these men to join him in persuading others to become citizens of his kingdom.

 To be a citizen of Jesus’ kingdom is much more than just being saved.
 It is to join with Jesus in putting right what is wrong with humanity and our world.
-It is about being a people who love one another and others; a people who see where they live, work, study and socialise as the place where they are to express the love of God, seeking the welfare and good of those around them and telling them the story of Jesus.
+It is about being a people who love one another and others; a people who see where they live, work, study, and socialise as the place where they are to express the love of God.

 Talk to a Mentor